 “Cindy Axne put personal profit ahead of her ethical obligations to her constituents,” said CLF Communications Director Calvin Moore.
 “Axne was buying and trading the very companies taxpayers have trusted her to oversee, and then hid those transactions from public view.”

 Axne has also suggested that the failure to disclose the transactions resulted from her not managing her retirement account.
-Kaufmann dismissed this, noting that Axne is not new to Congress, and she and her staff have received regular training and reminders on how members are to disclose this information properly.
+Kaufmann dismissed this, noting that Axne is not new to Congress, and she and her staff have received regular training and reminders on how members are to disclose this information correctly.
 Kaufmann also points back to the report, which outlines that even IF Axne did not know of the requirements at the time of the trades, there have since been several high-profile insider trading allegations which engulfed senators in March 2020.

 According to the law, if prosecuted for the crime, Axne could face a fine or even up to 5 years in prison.